microsoft/PowerPlatformConnectors/certified-connectors/QPP NG Integration Hub/ReadMe.md

  - **Client ID:** You can navigate to your desired QPP-NG tenants Admin app and then **Settings > Connections**.
 Here they can create a new connection or use an existing one.
 Just enter the connection name for Client Id.
  - **Client Secret:** Like Client Id, navigate to **Connections** and just enter **Secret** for the existing connection.
 Regenerate the secret if you don’t have it.
 Secrets should be stored for existing connections securely, managed by admin.
 Check with admin before regenerating secret.
- - Host name: The host name for QPPNG tenant you want to create connections to interact with our connector. example (yourtenantname.app.quark.com).Should be visible the url , when you access your qppng enviroment.
+ - Host name: The host name for QPPNG tenant you want to create connections to interact with our connector. example (yourtenantname.app.quark.com).Should be visible the url , when you access your qppng environment.

 After creating Credentials, you can test the credentials to see if credentials are correct.

-Simple actions like getUser can be used from our connector in a manual flow, Test the flow with default feilds.
+Simple actions like getUser can be used from our connector in a manual flow, Test the flow with default fields.

 While creating connection for first time, some error codes that can be faced are as below:
  - **Invalid host URL (500):** Check your host name for QPPNG environment again, the client id and secret should belong to this connection.